Top Tips For Planning an Edinburgh Staycation

 Of course you are!
 Exploring and having fun or relaxing and having a well earned break all builds an appetite.

-Most small independent coffee shops and cafes are now reopen, meaning you can pop in for a quick take-away Earl Grey and croissant or sit-down for something more substantial.
+Edinburgh has small independent coffee shops on every corner, meaning you can pop in for a quick take-away Earl Grey and croissant or sit-down for something more substantial.
 Evening meals are likely to need a reservation but with an abundance of choice, we don’t think you’ll have any problem getting your favourite burger at Byron or a plate of wings at Nando’s.
 And if you’re more on the thirsty side, enjoy a relaxing glass of wine at Ecco Vino or a craft beer at Cold Town House, each with stunning views of historic Edinburgh streets, the perfect spots for people watching and catching-up with friends.

 Things to do

 You may think you know Edinburgh, or if you’re local think that the city is just for tourists.
 Not so!
 This is the perfect time to explore what’s on your doorstep.
-With international travel restrictions expected to be in place for a wee while longer, this summer could be the first time you can see Dolly the Sheep at the National Museum of Scotland up-close or see the firing of the One O’clock Gun from Edinburgh Castle.
+This summer could be the first time you can see Dolly the Sheep at the National Museum of Scotland up-close or see the firing of the One O’clock Gun from Edinburgh Castle.

 There are many hidden gems, such as a walking tour with Mercat Tours, which will lead you down closes and vennels you’ve never even noticed before on your daily commute and visit to Greyfriars Kirk to hear the real stories of Church’s past.